 Annenberg Public Policy Center director Kathleen Hall Jamieson joined a panel gathered by the Paley Center for Media and the John F. Kennedy Library Foundation on “JFK at 100: Television and the Presidency.”
-The event took place Tuesday, June 13, at 7:30 p.m., and was live-streamed on the Paley Center’s Facebook page.
+The event took place Tuesday, June 13, at 7:30 p.m., and can be viewed on the Paley Center’s website.

 John F. Kennedy and his administration “transformed the presidency using television as an essential political tool, from campaigning for the office through governing a nation,” according to the Paley Center.
 The panel discussed Kennedy’s legacy, important moments and speeches, and what aspects remain “relevant to our social media universe,” the center said.